openai/openai-responses-starter-app/DEPLOY_HOSTINGER.md

-# Deploying TacticDev Gen Intel to Hostinger (Node.js)
+# Deploying TacticDev GenTel™ to Hostinger (Node.js)

 Follow these steps to deploy the app to Hostinger using the Node.js app option.